 This spinach pesto recipe is an easy twist on traditional pesto that's perfect for pasta, spreading on sandwiches, and more.
 Done in just ten minutes or less, there are lots of nutrients in these leafy greens!

-Homemade pesto sauce, in all its varieties, just might be #1 on my lifetime favorite sauce ranking.
+Homemade basil pesto, in all its varieties, just might be #1 on my lifetime favorite sauce ranking.
 Of course Sunday sauce is also #1, but I think one being red and one being green is enough distinction to allow them both the top spot.

 Fresh basil is a given when it comes to pesto, but I've taken to using all sorts of leafy greens depending on what I have on hand.
 Kale and mint might be less-expected, with arugula pesto being a personal family favorite.
 Now here's spinach.